 Located at Pier 66 in Chelsea, the Frying Pan is quite literally a bar on a docked boat.
 The boat is a historic 1929 lightship, and the outdoor bar juts far out into the pier thanks to a long barge.
 A center bar and grill serves up beer and bar bites like Pat LaFrieda sirloin burgers, pulled pork sandwiches, and garlic fries.
 There's a dance floor at the end of the barge, which gets more and more crowded as the sun sets on happy hour.

-Back in the day, the Ramones and Frank Sinatra used to kick it at the old East Village dive, but it closed in 2012 and NYC feared it was lost forever.
+Back in the day, the Ramones and Frank Sinatra used to kick it at Holiday Cocktail Lounge, but it closed in 2012 and New York diehards feared it was lost forever.
 BUT NO!
-The dude who spawned Pirate Booty (yes, the snack) decided to give it an overhaul (while still not daring to remove that signature red awning).
-The real action takes place by the horseshoe-shaped bar, where Long Island Iced Teas are made on the gun and drinks like the Los Hollywood (whiskey, Fernet Branca, bitters) are dreamed up by ace cocktail bros, Michael and Danny Neff.
+The mogul who spawned Pirate's Booty (yes, the snack) bought the East Village dive and gave it an overhaul (while still not daring to remove that signature red awning).
+The real action takes place by the horseshoe-shaped bar, where Long Island Iced Teas are made on the gun and drinks like the Los Hollywood (whiskey, Fernet Branca, bitters) are dreamed up by ace cocktail brothers, Michael and Danny Neff.

 This South Street Seaport-adjacent ale house offers serious brews (in 32oz Styrofoam cups) and old school charm.
 Open for over 40 years, Jeremy's remains a longstanding local favorite due to its lack of pretension; generous pours; and fresh, affordable seafood menu (where else in New York can you eat a lobster roll for under $10?).
 Well-worn bras hanging from the ceiling and nautical, vintage bric-a-brac accentuate the dive bar decor.